 Features of a money transfer application

-There are 2 kinds of functions that you can add to your app — mandatory and optional.
+App functions usually fall into one of two categories, mandatory or optional.
 The cost of development and the time it takes depend on the number and complexity of functions.
 Custom applications with complex internal processes, such as blockchain solutions, are usually more expensive.